Feldspar.

 A major group of rock-forming silicate minerals that includes moonstone, labradorite, sunstone, and amazonite.

-Several of the most striking optical effects in crystal work come from this family.
-Labradorite shows labradorescence, the flashes of blue, green, and gold that appear when light hits the layered structure at the right angle.
-Moonstone shows adularescence, a soft floating sheen.
-Sunstone shows aventurescence, a glittering shimmer from tiny copper or hematite plates trapped inside.
+Several of the most striking optical effects in crystal work come from this family, and most are caused by the way feldspars unmix on cooling into very fine alternating layers.
+Labradorite shows labradorescence, the flashes of blue, green, and gold that appear when light reflects off submicroscopic layers of differing composition (a structure called a Bøggild intergrowth).
+Moonstone shows adularescence, a soft floating sheen produced by the scattering of light between alternating orthoclase and albite layers.
+Sunstone shows aventurescence, a glittering shimmer from tiny copper, hematite, or goethite plates trapped inside during growth.
+Amazonite owes its blue-green colour to trace lead and structural water, the modern explanation having replaced the older copper hypothesis after work by Hofmeister and Rossman in the 1980s.